-Pupils up to and including Year 11 enter school in the mornings using their swipe cards at the Bute Gardens Gate.
-Swipe Card access closes at 8.25am, after which girls must enter school via the main reception on Hammersmith Road (which is the normal entrance for sixth formers).
+Pupils in Years 7, 8 and 11 enter the school in the mornings using their swipe cards at the Bute Gardens Gate.
+Pupils in Years 9 and 10 enter the school in the mornings through the blue gate at the front of the school.
+The blue gates and Swipe Card access closes at 8.25am, after which girls must enter school via the main reception on Hammersmith Road (which is the normal entrance for sixth formers).
 They are then recorded as 'late' by reception staff.

-Pupils arriving after 8.25am (when the main school gate in Bute Gardens closes) will be recorded by the Attendance Officer as late unless they have a valid reason.
+Pupils arriving after 8.25am will be recorded by the Attendance Officer as late unless they have a valid reason.
 This could include for example major transport problems (which the school would already know about) or an emergency dental appointment for which they have evidence.